 In the photo, the image on the left was made using regular Crayola crayons.
 The images in the center were made using Koh-I-Noor pencils.
 I added a little glitter using a quick glue pen to brighten it up a little.
 Some people prefer to use baby oil rather than Goo Gone, as it is safer and less odorous.
 Be sure to put the lid cover back onto your container of Goo Gone or baby oil and store in a safe place, away from children and pets.

-By hoptownracer1 from USA
+By Chris from USA

 Can anyone recomend an inexpensive place to purchase rubber stamping supplies.
 I would like to make gift wrap with my 8 year old for the holidays.

 Micheals stores carry $1 rubber stamps.
 They are usually in a bin in the front of the store.
 I have not seen Christmas ones at my store yet but they did have Halloween so I am assuming they will have Christmas ones.
-I actually think they are of pretty good quality.
-I've used some of mine many times and they seem to be holding up well.